bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-02-20-oven-roasted-asparagus.md

     2. Take one bunch of asparagus and wash them thoroughly.

     3. Cut off one inch from bottom, cut off the white parts.
+Do not trim too much though.

     4. Dry them thoroughly and put them on a baking tray with aluminum foil